m59peacemaker/js-wark/README.md

 This creates an event object that you can you use to push values out to subscribers and more commonly, through reactive expressions composed from it.

+The event created here could more specifically be known as a *Source Event* - as its `.occur()` function introduces an occurrence to the expressions composed from it, whereas events composed from other events do not have this function.
+Events composed from other events are *Derived Events*.

 ##### `event.occur(occurrenceValue)`

 This is the equivalent on emitters of `emit`.
 It introduces a moment of time into the reactive graph you've composed from this event, sending the occurrence value along.
 In some cases the occurrence value would intuitively be called a *description* of the event occurrence and other times it is a more arbitrary seeming value, such as a number, if any value at all. *Occurrence value*, or just *value* for short, seems a good term to use in general, though I still find *occurrence description* and *occurrence information* to be worth mentioning.